aery32/aery32-refguide/source/module_functions.rst

     pba_hz = pm_get_fclkdomain(CLKDOMAIN_PBA);
     pbb_hz = pm_get_fclkdomain(CLKDOMAIN_PBB);

 These functions assume that OSC0 and OSC1 frequencies are 12 MHz and 16 MHz, respectively.
-If other oscillator frequencies are used, change the default values by editing ``CPPFLAGS`` in ``aery32/Makefile``.
+If other oscillator frequencies are used, change the default values by editing ``CXXFLAGS`` in ``aery32/Makefile``.

 Pulse Width Modulation, ``#include <aery32/pwm.h>``
 ---------------------------------------------------